xiaoniuniu89/giglep4/README.md

  ## <p id="calendar">Calendar </p>
- The calendar acs a schedular.
+ The calendar acts as a schedular.
 Users can add events, multiple events in a single day create a list view of the events.
-Users can share events to other users also.
+Users can share events with other users also.

 - calendar